Office Hours (remote):

 Professor Valente-Quinn’s book Senegalese Stagecraft: Decolonizing Theater-Making in Francophone Africa will be published in 2021 as part of Northwestern University Press’s “Performance Works” series.
 It explores reworkings and innovations of the theatrical stage space and performance practices in Senegal from the colonial era to the present day.
 His documentary film, Bamba, the Taste of Knowledge (co-directed with Gino Canella), is part of this larger project and examines the use of the popular stage space by the Murids of Senegal.

-Professor Valente-Quinn leads a CU global seminar called “Cultures of Activism in Dakar, Senegal.”
-This Maymester course takes students on an immersive experience in Dakar, and includes a theatrical presentation in collaboration with local forum theater company Kaddu Yaraax.
+Professor Valente-Quinn leads the CU global seminar “Cultures of Activism in Dakar, Senegal,” which takes students on an immersive experience in Dakar and includes a collaborative theatrical presentation with the forum theater company Kaddu Yaraax.
 He also co-leads, with Professor Aimee Kilbane, the CU global seminar “Underground Paris.”

 “Trance States and Sufi Stages: The Poetics and Politics of Murid Theatre in Senegal.”
 Theatre Journal, forthcoming 2021.